ga4gh/refget/docs/specification.md

 - *true* if all matching elements are in the same order in the two arrays
 - *false* otherwise.

 An *unbalanced duplicate* is used in contrast with a *balanced duplicate*.
 Balanced means the duplicates are the same in both arrays.
 When the duplicates are balanced, order is still defined; but if duplicates are unbalanced, this means an array has duplicates not present in the other, and in that case, order is not defined.

 ##### Interpreting the result of the compare function

 The output of the comparison function provides rich details about the two collections.
 The comparison function gives information-rich feedback about the two collections.
 These details can be used to make a variety of inferences comparing two collections, but it can take some thought to interpret.
-For more details about how to interpret the results of the comparison function to determinine different types of compatibility, please see the [howto guide on comparing sequencing collections](compare_collections.md).
+For more details about how to interpret the results of the comparison function to determine different types of compatibility, please see the [howto guide on comparing sequencing collections](compare_collections.md).

 ---
 ### 3. Ancillary attribute management: recommended non-inherent attributes

 In *Section 1: Encoding*, we distinguished between *inherent* and *non-inherent* attributes.
 Non-inherent attributes provide a standardized way for implementations to store and serve additional, third-party attributes that do not contribute to digest.
-As long as separate implementations keep such information in non-inherent attributes, the identifiers will remain compatibile.
+As long as separate implementations keep such information in non-inherent attributes, the identifiers will remain compatible.
 Furthermore, the structure for how such non-inherent metadata is retrieved will be standardized.
 Here, we specify standardized, useful non-inherent attributes that we recommend.

 #### 3.2 The `sorted_name_length_pairs` attribute (`RECOMMENDED`)

 The `sorted_name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
 It is `RECOMMENDED` that all seqcol implementations add this attribute to all sequence collections.
 When digested, this attribute provides an identifier for an order-invariant coordinate system for a sequence collection.
 Because it is *non-inherent*, it does not affect the identity (digest) of the collection.
 It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, which are correctly collated, but with pairs not necessarily in the same order.
 For rationale and use cases of `sorted_name_length_pairs`, see *Footnote F6*.

 Algorithm:

 1. Lump together each name-length pair from the primary collated `names` and `lengths` into an object, like `{"length":123,"name":"chr1"}`.
 2. Canonicalize JSON according to the seqcol spec (using RFC-8785).
 3. Digest each name-length pair string individually.
-4. Sort the digests lexographically.
+4. Sort the digests lexicographically.
 5. Add as a non-inherent, non-collated attribute to the sequence collection object.

 ## Footnotes

 ### F1.
 Why use an array-oriented structure instead of a sequence-oriented structure?

 In the canonical seqcol object structure, we first organize the sequence collection into what we called an "array-oriented" data structure, which is a list of collated arrays (names, lengths, sequences, *etc.*).
 An alternative we considered was a "sequence-oriented" structure, which would group each sequence with some attributes, like `{name, length, sequence}`, and structure the collection as an array of such units.
 While this is intuitive, as it captures each sequence object with some accompanying attributes as independent entities, there are several reasons we settled on the array-oriented structure instead:

   1. Flexibility and backwards compatibility of sequence attributes.
 What happens for an implementation that adds a new attribute?
 For example, if an implementation adds a `topology` attribute to the sequences, in the sequence-oriented structure, this would alter the sequence object and thereby change its digest.
 In the array-based structure, since we digest the arrays individually, the array digest is not changed.
 Thus, the array-oriented structure emphasizes flexibility of attributes, where the sequence-oriented structure would emphasize flexibility of sequences.
 In other words, the array-based structure makes it straightforward to mix-and-match *attributes* of the collection.
 Because each attribute is independent, and not integrated into individual sequence objects, it is simpler to select and build subsets and permutations of attributes.
 We reasoned that flexibility of attributes was desirable.

   2. Conciseness.
 Sequence collections may be used for tens of thousands or even millions of sequences.
 For example, a transcriptome may contain a million transcripts.
 The array-oriented data structure is a more concise representation for digesting collections with many elements because the attribute names are specified once *per collection* instead of once *per element*.
 Furthermore, the level 1 representation of the sequence collection is more concise for large collections, since we only need one digest *per attribute*, rather than one digest *per sequence*.

   3. Utility of intermediate digests.
 The array-oriented approach provides useful intermediate digests for each attribute.
 This digest can be used to test for matching sets of sequences, or matching coordinate systems, using the individual component digests.
 With a sequence-oriented framework, this would require traversing down a layer deeper, to the individual elements, to establish identity of individual components.
 The alternative advantage we would have from a sequence-oriented structure would be identifiers for *annotated sequences*.
 We gain the advantages of these digests through the *names-lengths* attribute.

 See [ADR on 2021-06-30 on array-oriented structure](/decision_record/#2021-06-30-use-array-based-data-structure-and-multi-tiered-digests)

 ### F2.
 Collated attributes

 In JSON schema, there are 2 ways to qualify properties: 1) a local qualifier, using a key under a property; or 2) an object-level qualifier, which is specified with a keyed list of properties up one level.
 For example, you annotate a property's `type` with a local qualifier, underneath the property, like this:

 ```console
 properties: